Wirden/PolishTranslator/README.md

 ## Getting Started

 Just clone the repo on your computer.
-Be sure you can execute Ruby and Python script.
+Be sure you can execute Ruby and Python scripts.
 The Go script is compiled and should not require any specific environment.
-(Unless you mess around the src code)
+(Unless you mess around the src code and want to build it)

 ### How to use it

-By calling the Ruby script with the right parameters
+By calling the Ruby script with the right parameters.

 Here is the default call